denten-books/plain-text/0-intro.md

 memories in private---cannot be said to exist apart from the complex systems that perpetuate inequity and violence globally.
-The emotional affirmation that accompanies exuberant social networking brings with it governing structures evoked widely in the name of law enforcement and national security.
+The emotional affirmation that accompanies exuberant social networking brings with it governing structures evoked in the name of law enforcement and national security.
 Comfort and security constitute the same ill-conceived bargain that leads to critical disempowerment.
 But where it is difficult to imagine or to enact strategies of digital disobedience on a universal scale, we can begin to address them through numerous minute transactions that in aggregate brace everyday literary